gardener/machine-controller-manager/docs/FAQ.md

 * `Running`: Machine creation call has succeeded.
 Machine has joined the cluster successfully and corresponding node doesn't have `node.gardener.cloud/critical-components-not-ready` taint.
 * `Unknown`: Machine [health checks](#what-health-checks-are-performed-on-a-machine) are failing, eg `kubelet` has stopped posting the status.

 * `Failed`: Machine health checks have failed for a prolonged time.
-Hence it is declared failed by `Machine` controller. `Failed` machines get replaced, but in a rate limited fashion of 1 machine per machinedeployment.
+Hence it is declared failed by `Machine` controller in a [rate limited fashion](#how-does-rate-limiting-replacement-of-machine-work-in-mcm-how-is-it-related-to-meltdown-protection). `Failed` machines get replaced immediately.

 * `Terminating`: Machine is being terminated.
 Terminating state is set immediately when the deletion is triggered for the `machine` object.
 It also includes time when it's being drained.